openmetalio/openmetal-docs/docs/tutorials/several-nines.md

 Note: The s3 section is optional.
 If you don't have an object store, you can skip this section.

+Note: You will need your CCX license at this point.

 ```yaml
 # Output: values.yaml